carlsenior/crypto-with-web3/README.md

 ![Krypt](https://i.ibb.co/DVF4tNW/image.png)

 ## Introduction
-This is a code repository for the corresponding video tutorial.
+This is a initial code repository for the corresponding project.

-Using Web 3.0 methodologies, Solidity and Metamask you'll learn how to build a your first real Web 3.0 Application - from start to finish.
+Along with full project, using Web 3.0 methodologies, Solidity and Metamask you'll learn how to build a your first real Web 3.0 Application - from start to finish.